Atari 8-bit computers: POKEY

 POKEY is a custom chip used for reading the keyboard, paddles, generating sound and serial communications, commands and IRQs, plus (in conjunction with the Peripheral Interface Adapter chip with two 8-bit bidirectional ports) controlling the 4 joystick movements on the 400 and 800 models, and later RAM banks or ROM (OS/BASIC/Self-test) enables for XL/XE lines.
 It provides timers, a random number generator for generating acoustic noise and random numbers, and maskable interrupts.
+The name POKEY comes from the words "POtentiometer" and "KEYboard", which are two of the I/O devices that POKEY interfaces with (the potentiometer is the mechanism used by the paddle).

 POKEY has four semi-independent audio channels, each with its own frequency, noise and volume control.
 Each 8-bit channel has its own audio control register which select the noise content and volume.
 For higher sound frequency resolution (quality), two of the audio channels can be combined for more accurate sound (frequency can be defined with 16-bit value instead of usual 8-bit).
-The name POKEY comes from the words "POtentiometer" and "KEYboard", which are two of the I/O devices that POKEY interfaces with (the potentiometer is the mechanism used by the paddle).
-The POKEY chip—and its dual- and quad-core versions—was used in many Atari coin-op arcade machines of the 1980s, including Centipede and Millipede, Missile Command, Asteroids Deluxe, Major Havoc, and Return of the Jedi.